Interactions between teaching assistants and students boost engagement in physics labs: Discussion

-The number of class announcements does not correlate with student engagement in the lab.
-It may be that the positive effect of such announcements does not appear in student engagement or it may be that these announcements are not helpful to the students in this type of class.
-For the announcements to have a positive effect, the TA needs to have a good understanding of the needs of the class as a whole, and it is possible that this is difficult to determine in real time.
-We expect that a more focussed study is needed to determine if such announcements are helpful to students.

-Despite the expectation that a TA that goes beyond the usual script may better inspire their students, we do not see a correlation with the number of these behaviors.
-It may be that our definition of this category was too broad and that only certain types of extraneous events have an effect on students.
-In that case, a more strictly defined `extras' category, or set of categories, may be able to demonstrate the result.
+The number of off-script TA events does not correlate with student engagement in the lab, even though one might expect that this sort of adaptive instruction might help students to have the tools they need to work through the lab.\cite{chi:2009} It could be that off-script behaviors might not be personalized enough to motivate the general student.
+However, it is more likely that our category was too coarse-grained and that only certain types of adaptive instruction have an effect on student engagement.
+A more detailed study, with the ability to distinguish different types of off-script behaviors, is necessary to establish the specific adaptive behaviors that benefit students.

 In addition to the hypotheses tested above, our observations show interesting general results about how TAs spend their time in the class.
-We observed a large variability in the number of interactions, number of announcements to the class, and number of events added to the standard TA script.
+We observed a large variability in the number of interaction and the number and type of off-script behaviors.
 In addition to these, there was a substantial variation in the progression of each lab section.
 It is clear that there are meaningful differences in the facilitation style of different TAs and that these differences are an important factor in determining student engagement and learning.
-Further examination of the effects of TA's behavior on students is necessary in order to better understand which actions are beneficial to student learning.